 Not my words!
-Before I share this with y’all, I wanted to let you know that I added some comments to better illustrate how liberals can agree on the same thing but from different angles.
+Before I share this with y’all, I wanted to let you know that I added some comments at the end of each item to better illustrate how liberals can agree on the same thing but from different angles.

 I’ve always been a liberal, but that doesn’t mean what a lot of you apparently think it does.